xXace8Xx/Beats/README.md

 ### Beats !||!
-A console based music player!
+A konsole based music player!
 <br>

 ### How to Run?